HinaH1/dental-caries-segmentation/README.md

 - **mAP@0.5** — mean Average Precision at 50% IoU overlap threshold
 - **mAP@0.5-0.95** — mean Average Precision averaged across IoU thresholds from 50% to 95%

-All models were evaluated on the held-out test set (358 images), which played no part in any training or configuration decisions.
+All phase two models were evaluated on the held-out test set (358 images), which played no part in any training or configuration decisions.

 ---